Chia-Network/pool-reference/SPECIFICATION.md

 # Chia Pool Protocol 1.0

 This is the initial version of the Chia Pool Protocol.
-It has been designed to be simple, and extensible in the future.
+It has been designed to be simple, and to be extended later.
 It relies on farmers having smart coins (referred to as Pool NFT in GUI + CLI) on the blockchain which allow them to dynamically set their pool to a different pool by making a blockchain transaction.
 Furthermore, it decreases the reliance on pools for block production, since the protocol only handles distribution of rewards, and it protects against pools or farmers acting maliciously.